bigcspecv/bitburner-save-editor/llm-context.md

 - **2025-01** - Initial document creation with comprehensive project context
 - **2025-01** - Added LLM agent instructions for maintaining this document and README checklist
+- **2025-01** - Added augmentation metadata system with complete effect data for all 145 augmentations and filtering capabilities